-4. How to interpret the word "substantial" in VFA criteria II and III?
+How to interpret the word "substantial" in VFA criteria II and III?

-The IASB made it clear that only insurance contracts with direct participation features are eligible for the variable fee approach, but significant judgment is required to assess the VFA eligibility.

 The IASB does not provide a concrete definition for the term "substantial" as noted in the VFA criteria II and III.
+This is The IASB made it clear that only insurance contracts with direct participation features are eligible for the VFA, but significant judgment is required to assess the VFA eligibility.

-This is to allow entities to apply IFRS 17 for their particular circumstances without being limited by any quantitative rules.
+to allow entities to apply IFRS 17 for their particular circumstances without being limited by any quantitative rules.
 We expect that market consensus will converge with potential help from TRG discussion.
 However, a range of sharing percentages may still be expected from various jurisdictions due to different product offerings, and comparability with the fee structures of the investment products offered.
 An individual entity needs to perform its own assessment, and verify its conclusion with its respective auditor.

-5. What is the "variable fee"?
+What is the "variable fee"?

 A variable fee that the entity will deduct in exchange for the future service provided by the insurance contract, comprises: (i) the entity's share of the fair value of the underlying items; less (ii) fulfilment cash flows that do not vary based on the returns on underlying items.
-Contracts eligible for VFA should specify a determinable fee which can be expressed as a percentage of portfolio returns or asset values rather than only as a monetary amount.
+Contracts eligible for VFA should specify a determinable fee that can be expressed as a percentage of portfolio returns or asset values rather than only as a monetary amount.
 Without a determinable fee, the share of returns on the underlying items the entity retains would be entirely at the discretion of the entity, and this would not be consistent with that amount being equivalent to a fee.